jaf7C7/life/smell_audit.md

 - **SOLID — Single Responsibility**, inverted: with no object responsible for "the set of live cells," that responsibility is smeared across `app.js` and `rules.js`.

-A related, smaller smell: `toggleCell(cell, cells)` names its first parameter `cell` when it's actually a string — a **Mysterious Name** independent of the JSDoc issue.

 **The refactoring:**

 1. **Extract Class** to introduce a `Board` (or `LiveCells`) class that **encapsulates** the